tkaefer/java-interview/topics/core/java-8.md

 ## Streams

-A `java.util.Stream` represents a sequence of elements on which one or more operations can be performed.
-Stream operations are either _intermediate_ or _terminal_.
-While terminal operations return a result of a certain type, intermediate operations return the stream itself so you can chain multiple method calls in a row.
-Streams are created on a source, e.g. a `java.util.Collection` like lists or sets (maps are not supported).
+- A `java.util.Stream` represents a sequence of elements on which one or more operations can be performed.
+- Stream operations are either _intermediate_ or _terminal_.
+While terminal operations return a result of a certain type, intermediate operations return the stream itself so you can chain multiple method calls **(called as pipe-lining)** in a row.
+- Streams are created on a source, e.g. a `java.util.Collection` like lists or sets (maps are not supported).
 Stream operations can either be executed sequentially or parallely.

-> Streams are extremely powerful, so I wrote a separate [Java 8 Streams Tutorial](http://winterbe.com/posts/2014/07/31/java8-stream-tutorial-examples/). **You should also check out [Sequency](https://github.com/winterbe/sequency) as a similiar library for the web.**
+- Collection is an in-memory data structure where as Stream is a conceptually fixed data structure, in which elements are computed on demand.
+- Not a data structure
+- Designed for lambdas
+- Do not support indexed access
+- Can easily be outputted as arrays or lists
+- Lazy access supported
+- Parallelizable

+**Intermediate Operations**

+- filter() : Returns a stream consisting of the elements of this stream that match the given predicate.
+- map() :  Converts Stream<X> to Stream<Y>.
+For each X, a Y is created and put in new stream.
+- flatMap() : Stream.flatMap() helps in converting Collection<Collection<T>> to Collection<T>. i.e flatMap() = map() + Flattening
+- distinct() :  Method to filter or collect all distinct elements from a collection.
+- sorted() : Method to sort a stream of elements in their natural order and also according to the provided Comparator
+- peek() : Useful thing peek is to find out whether a stream element has been processed.
+Without any terminal operation does nothing
+- limit() :limit(N) method returns first N elements in the encounter order. short-circuiting intermediate operation
+- skip() : returns a stream consisting of the remaining elements of the stream after discarding the first 'n' elements of the stream in the encounter order. stateful intermediate operation.

+**Terminal Operations**

+- forEach() : traverse all the elements of stream and performs an action for each element of this stream.(Unordered)
+- forEachOrdered() : Taverse all the elements in the encounter order of the stream if the stream has a defined encounter order.
+- toArray() : convert stream to array using Stream.toArray()
+- reduce() : perform a reduction on the elements of the stream, using an associative accumulation function, and return an Optional.
+- collect() :  method to get List, Map or Set from stream
+- min() : Smallest element in the stream according to the comparator provided in its argument. throw NullPointerException if null.
+- max() : largest element in the stream according to the comparator provided in its argument. throw NullPointerException if null.
+- count() : count the number of elements in stream. use either the Stream.count() or Collectors.counting() methods.
+- anyMatch() : terminal-short-circuiting operation, used to check if the *stream contains any matching element* with provided predicate.
+- allMatch() : short-circuiting terminal operation, used to check if *all the elements of the stream* match the provided predicate.
+- noneMatch() : short-circuiting terminal operation which is used to check if *no element of the stream* match the provided predicate.
+- findFirst() : returns an Optional describing the first element of this stream.
+- findAny() : Same as findFirst but does not offer any guarantee of that it will return always 1st element in case of parallel.

+**Java 8 Stream API Limitations**
+- Stateless lambda expressions: If you are using parallel stream and lambda expressions are stateful, it can result in random responses.
+- Once a Stream is consumed, it can’t be used later on.
+- There are a lot of methods in Stream API and the most confusing part is the overloaded methods.
+It makes the learning curve time taking.

 Let's first look how sequential streams work.
 First we create a sample source in form of a list of strings: